domel/ldbc.github.io/content/english/post/Is-SNB-like-Facebooks-LinkBench.md

-structure, etc. This is in contrast to [LinkBench](http://people.cs.uchicago.edu/~tga/pubs/sigmod-linkbench-2013.pdf), released by the team of Facebook that manages the OLTP workload on the Facebook Graph, which closely tunes to the **low-level **MySQL query patterns Facebook sees, but whose graph structure does not attempt to be realistic beyond average out degree of the nodes (so, it makes not attempt to create realistic community patterns or correlations) .
+structure, etc. This is in contrast to [LinkBench](http://people.cs.uchicago.edu/~tga/pubs/sigmod-linkbench-2013.pdf), released by the team of Facebook that manages the OLTP workload on the Facebook Graph, which closely tunes to the **low-level** MySQL query patterns Facebook sees, but whose graph structure does not attempt to be realistic beyond average out degree of the nodes (so, it makes no attempts to create realistic community patterns or correlations) .
 The authors of LinkBench may be right that  the graph structure does not make a difference for simple insert/update/delete/lookup actions which LinkBench itself tests, but for the SNB queries in the Interactive and